FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1974/1974-05-01-the-share-show.md

 title: The SHARE Show &#124; Broadcast live sometime in May 1974
 maintitle: The SHARE Show
 subtitle: (Broadcast live sometime in May 1974
-description: Annual children's charity benefit show in the US, held in Hollywood in May 1974.
+description: Annual children's charity benefit show in the US, held in Hollywood circa May 1974.
 media: US Television - Date of broadcast is unknown
-post_description: Annual children's charity benefit show in the US, held in Hollywood during May 1974.
+post_description: Annual children's charity benefit show in the US, held circa Hollywood during May 1974.
 image: /assets/images/US-TV/Frank-Sinatra-and-Lena-Zavaroni.jpg
 date: May 1974
 categories: [US Television]